-- Dome Firewall can provide a HTTPS Proxy service.
-The service receives requests for encrypted webpages from internal hosts, retrieves and caches the requested resources, applies any access control policies and forwards them to the requesting hosts. - The Dome Firewall intermediate SSL certificate needs to be installed on endpoints in order to analyze SSL traffic and to authenticate themselves to the HTTPS proxy. - Also, the administrator can specify website categories and specific URLs or domains to be exempted from the HTTPS proxy service.
+- The HTTPS proxy service caches requests for encrypted web-pages, applies any access control policies, and forwards them to the requesting hosts. - You need to install the Dome intermediate certificate on endpoints in order to analyze SSL encrypted traffic. - You can also specify exceptions website categories and URLs which should not go through the proxy service.